Dressings, bandages, swabs contaminated with:

 These should be put in a clinical waste bag by the healthcare worker treating you in your home.
 The healthcare worker should arrange the safe removal of this.
 Do not put these items in your general rubbish.

 Dressings not contaminated can be double wrapped and put in your rubbish bin.

 This includes syringes, needles, used or expired Epi pens and other sharp instruments used for medical purposes.
-Never put these in your rubbish bin.
+Never put these in your rubbish or recycling bin.

 Take unwanted or out of date medicines to your local pharmacy.
 Do not put them in your rubbish bin.

 Medicine and medical product packaging

 Empty and uncontaminated packaging and containers, including cardboard boxes, paper instructions and clean plastic bottles can be put in your blue lidded mixed recycling bin or clear recycling sacks.